 Things in the building and construction industry can move fast.
 New materials, new building techniques and new standards mean that this crucial industry is constantly evolving and innovating.
 If they did not complete their annual CPD, surveyors could soon be left behind.

 By undertaking a minimum of 20 hours of CPD per year, surveyors have the opportunity to refresh their skills and learn about a range of innovations and changes in their industry.
-This can help them to find new solutions to existing problems and ensures they are able to carry out their job to the highest possible standard.
+This can help them to find new solutions to existing problems and ensure they are able to carry out their job to the highest possible standard.

 The exact CPD a surveyor completes will be up to them.
 There are various options available around the country, covering a wide range of relevant topics and areas of interest.
 When deciding which CPD to undertake, it is important surveyors make sure the sessions they choose are formal CPD if they want it to count towards the total.
 This could be something like our 'how to maintain modern render" CPD.